tnebooks/12th-biology/content.en/botany/asexual-and-sexual-reproduction-in-plants/_index.md

 Many botanists speak of a third type of tapetum called amoeboid, where the cell wall is not lost.
 The cells protrude into the anther cavity through an amoeboid movement.
 This type is often associated with male sterility and should not be confused with periplasmodial type.
 ```

-**2\.
-Anther Cavity : The anther cavity is filled with** microspores in young stages or with pollen grains at maturity.
+**2. Anther Cavity :** The anther cavity is filled with microspores in young stages or with pollen grains at maturity.
 The meiotic division of microspore mother cells gives rise to microspores which are haploid in nature.

-**3\.
-Connective:** It is the column of sterile tissue surrounded by the anther lobe.
+**3. Connective:** It is the column of sterile tissue surrounded by the anther lobe.
 It possesses vascular tissues.
 It also contributes to the inner tapetum.

 **Microspores and pollen grains**